kurolol/Radar-Project-GNU-Radio-N210/README.md

 ## 📂 Repository Structure

-### 🔹 Custom Code UHD/
+### 🔹 Custom Code UHD/ [Totaly depricated]
-Custom UHD scripts for interfacing with the USRP.
+Custom UHD scripts made in C++ to transmit IQ samples from .dat file and receive into a file. - Does not work

 ```
 ├── test/          # Contains test scripts and configurations